-- When do you usually check your inbox?
-I always say that nobody will have more in common with your audience than you do, so check your habits.
+When do you usually check your inbox?
+Nobody will have more in common with your audience than you do, so check your habits.
 Your audience likely has similar ones.

 Learn their habits and try to send the email when they’re most ready to read.